Denial of Service (DoS) Attack

 Table of Contents

-What is DoS Attack?
+What is a DoS Attack?

+In a DoS attack, the perpetrator does not seek to breach security measures or steal data; instead, the primary goal is to disrupt service.
 The attacker achieves this by either sending a large number of requests to the target system or by exploiting vulnerabilities in the target system's software to cause it to crash or become unresponsive.

 Types of DoS Attacks